 Many of the regional instruments were adopted before the global treaty on disability rights, the CRPD, was adopted.
 But even after the CRPD, regional treaties can be important as they can reflect and address regional issues; fill gaps or strengthen monitoring and enforcement.
-They can also serve as a basis to bring complaints against the states before the regional human rights tribunals (e.g. European Court of Human Rights, the Inter-American Court of Human Rights).
+They can also serve as a basis to bring complaints against the states before the regional human rights tribunals (e.g. European Court of Human Rights, the Inter-American Court of Human Rights and the African Court on Human and Peoples' Rights).